Eleuterio Anguita

 Eleuterio Anguita Hinojosa (born 31 March 1969 in Madrid) is a former Spanish cyclist.
 He rode in 10 editions of the Vuelta a España and 2 editions of the Giro d'Italia.

+In September 2026, Anguita was working as the Spanish junior men's team's road director at the 2026 UCI Road World Championships.
+It was reported that that the team car he was driving hit a pedestrian crossing and briefly lifted into the air; he was fined 1000 CHF and excluded from the championship.